 The Notes Committee developed the Notes Manual to guide GULC students through the process of writing a note of publishable quality.
 The Notes Manual provides (1) detailed information on the note requirement for Journal members; (2) what a note is and what it should accomplish; (3) topic selection; (4) the mechanics of writing a note; (5) the elements of a publishable note; and (6) the Notes Committee Selection Criteria.
 Download the Notes Manual: PDF - Word.

 Journal members are required to submit a note for consideration to fulfill the writing component of their Journal experience.
-The note is due in December of the member’s 3L year.
+The Note is due in February of each member's graduating year (3L/4E).
 Journal members may submit multiple notes for publication.

 Non-Journal Member GULC Students

 The Journal also invites the submission of papers by GULC students who are not Journal members.
 These papers must conform to the note submission procedures listed on this page.

 Recently Graduated GULC Students

 All recently graduated GULC students may submit for consideration papers that they wrote while students at the Law Center.
 The deadline for these submissions will coincide with the submission deadline that falls in July or August after graduation.
 See below for specific deadlines.